Florestine Perrault Collins: Life and career

-Collins eventually opened her own studio, catering to African-American families.
+Collins began her business taking photographs in her living room in 1920.
+In the mid 1930s, she opened her own studio in South Rampart Street, part of the Black business district, catering to African-American families.
 She gained a loyal following and had success, due to both her photography and marketing skills.
 Out of 101 African-American women who identified themselves as photographers in the 1920 U.S. Census, Collins was the only one listed in New Orleans.

 She advertised in newspapers, playing up the sentimentality of a well-done photograph.
-Collins also included her photograph in the ads to appeal to customers who thought a female photographer might take better pictures of babies and children.
+Collins also included her photograph in the advertisements to appeal to customers who thought a female photographer might take better pictures of babies and children.

-Collins' first husband, Eilert Bertrand, believed that women should not have careers and tried to restrain her public appearances.